No matter how much I accomplish in any given day, I notice that I often carry around a vague sense of Not Doing Enough. Can you relate?

-I might have had a pretty good work day, but I didn’t exercise.
-Or I spent quality time with my family, but fifty unanswered emails are waiting in my InBox.
+I might have had a pretty good work day, but I didn’t exercise as much as I’d hoped.
+Or I spent some good quality time with my family, but fifty unanswered emails are waiting in my InBox.

-Because I’m a Type A but also prone to distraction, I’ve tried keeping a little chart to track daily tasks like exercising, meditating, writing, flossing, and organizing.
+Because I’m a Type A but also prone to distraction, I’ve tried keeping a little chart to track simple daily tasks like exercising, meditating, writing, flossing, and decluttering.
 It’s a rare, rare day when I circle every task on the chart.

-I write books and articles, and the only way I can meet my deadlines is to break up the work in daily chunks.
+I write cookbooks, and the only way I can meet my deadlines is to break up the work in daily chunks.
 So I’m constantly setting word counts for writing and editing.
-When I miss my goals, which is frequently, I pay the price with increased pressure.
+If I miss my goals, I pay the price with increased pressure.